Dene33/dene33.github.io/faq.md

 ## 2. Is it free?

-- There is a free version of the Story Generator for users to experience its capabilities
+- There is a free version of the Story Generator for users to experience its capabilities on the [main page](https://www.story-generator.ai/) of this website
+- You can get the [source code](https://github.com/Dene33/world-gpt) and the prebuilt [standalone app for your platform](https://github.com/Dene33/world-gpt/releases)
-- And the standalone app which you can buy with a one-time payment.
+- You can also buy the source code and the prebuilt standalone apps with a one-time payment.
 You get everything, including source code and the future updates.
 Visit the [pricing page]({% link pricing.md %}) for more details on the available options

 ## 3. What are the differences between the free and paid versions?